optionblox/yieldblox-docs/docs/Stellar.md

 [More Info](https://www.stellar.org/developers/guides/concepts/scp.html)

 - *SEP-0007 Integration*:\
 The YieldBlox web-app uses Stellar's SEP-0007 protocol to send transaction envelopes to users who can then add their signature in a trusted wallet or exchange.
-This ensures that the OptionBlox app will never have to serve as custodian over user funds or keys.\
+This ensures that the YieldBlox app will never have to serve as custodian over user funds or keys.\
 [More Info](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0007.md)

 <p>&nbsp;</p>

 ## Anchors:

 The functionality of YieldBlox is tied directly to the availability of Anchors in the Stellar ecosystem.
-To use a non-native asset as a derivative contract’s underlying asset, a third party must already be anchoring the asset.
+To lend or borrow a non-native asset, a third party must already be anchoring the asset.
 Here are some non-native assets that are currently anchored by reputable parties:
 - USDC: US dollar anchor provided by [centus](https://www.anchorusd.com/), a circle and coinbase initiative.
 - XCN: Chinese yuan anchor provided by [FChain](https://fchain.io).